 ABOUT US

-Finding Our Voices is a grassroots nonprofit organization and sisterhood that provides financial assistance, peer support, and community connection for women survivors of domestic abuse across Maine.
-Our role is to complement — not replace — the critical work of shelters, advocates, legal professionals, and state agencies.
+Finding Our Voices is the grassroots nonprofit organization and sisterhood that provides peer support, community connection, and practical and meaningful resources to women survivors of intimate partner abuse across Maine.

 We respect survivor autonomy and confidentiality